 Company law requires the Directors to prepare financial statements for each financial period.
-Under that law the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+Under that law the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) in conformity with Companies Act 2006

 The Directors are also required to prepare financial statements in accordance with the AIM rules of the London Stock Exchange.